Menu

 Some Lesser Known Facts About S. M. Krishna

-• S. M. Krishna, a distinguished figure in Indian politics, has held a series of prominent roles in the Government of Karnataka.
+• S. M. Krishna, a distinguished figure in Indian politics, held several prominent roles in the Government of Karnataka.
 He served as the 10th Chief Minister of Karnataka from 1999 to 2004 and later as India’s Minister of External Affairs from 2009 to 2012.
-With a political career spanning over six decades, Krishna is recognized for his visionary leadership and exceptional administrative skills.
+With a political career of over six decades, Krishna is recognized for his visionary leadership and exceptional administrative skills.

 • Before venturing into the political landscape, S. M. Krishna had an academic stint as a professor of International Law at Sri Jagadguru Renukacharya College of Law in Bengaluru, Karnataka.
 [4]Raj Bhavan Maharashtra

-• S. M. Krishna’s political engagement traces back to his college years.
-During his second year in college, he contested the student union elections, but he lost the elections by a margin of 57 votes.
+• S. M. Krishna’s political engagement dates back to his college years.
+During his second year, he contested the student union elections, but he lost by 57 votes.

 • S. M. Krishna was appointed as the Deputy Chief Minister of Karnataka on 21 January 1992, marking his entry into history as the first individual to hold this position.
 He served in this position till 11 December 1994.